Minamoto no Tametomo

+Life

+Tametomo was the son of Minamoto no Tameyoshi, and brother to Yukiie and Yoshitomo.

-Tametomo is known in the epic chronicles as a powerful archer and it is said that he once sunk an entire Taira ship with a single arrow by puncturing its hull below the waterline.
+He is known in the epic chronicles as a powerful archer and it is said that he once sunk an entire Taira ship with a single arrow by puncturing its hull below the waterline.
 It is also added in many legends that his left arm was about 4 inches longer than his right, enabling a longer draw of the arrow, and more powerful shots.
 He fought in the Siege of Shirakawa-den, along with his father, against the forces of Taira no Kiyomori and Minamoto no Yoshitomo, his brother.
 The palace was set aflame, and Tametomo was forced to flee.

 After the Hōgen Rebellion, the Taira cut the sinews of Tametomo's left arm, limiting the use of his bow, and then he was banished to the island of Ōshima in the Izu Islands.
-Tametomo eventually killed himself by slicing his abdomen, or committing seppuku.
+Tametomo eventually killed himself by slicing his abdomen, in an act known as seppuku.
 He is quite possibly the first warrior to commit seppuku in the chronicles.

 During the Edo period, a descendant of Tametomo named Kitō Heinai (鬼頭 兵内) was involved in the 1754 Hōreki River incident.

+In art

+Tametomo is the focus of Takizawa Bakin's novel Chinsetsu yumihari-zuki (Strange Tales of the Crescent Moon), which was illustrated by the famous artist Hokusai.